-In between all of that correspond with the client.
+In between all of that is corresponsdence time with the client.

 As you can imagine that is a lot more than 7 hours work.
 So at £250 you are either going to get a rushed job (i.e. using a template and just changing the logo and colours) or a job that takes a lot longer than expected and the development company won't be around for too long.